Meet the Authors

 Through the middle school author series, 27+ young adult book authors have visited the school since 2012.
 The goal of this initiative is to encourage students to read and to see themselves as writers as they learn about the challenges and writing processes of professional authors.
 The program takes advantage of the Free Library's offerings and gives students the opportunity to virtually visit with authors whose books they read in English class.
 The program has been successful in creating a community of enthusiastic readers.

 Every year, we take a break from regular classes to immerse ourselves in the study of a region or country.
 We bring in experts to teach us Farsi or Brazilian percussion.
 We discuss history, literature, politics, and what’s on television.
 We cook together and share perspectives.
 And in the end, we all see the world from a different point of view.
+Last year, 2016-17, we studied Russia and the Former Soviet Union; in 2017-18 we will explore Mexico.

 Internships and Independent Studies